This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 But as it turned out, Ronda is indeed real and to my surprise, located just two hours by train from where we were headed.
 I took it as a sign that I was meant to visit Ronda and quickly convinced my parents to come with me on a little day trip from Málaga to Ronda by train.

-Remember to always get travel insurance before you go to Spain or anywhere else.
-I recommend Safetywing, an affordable subscription travel insurance that you can purchase even after departure.
+🌟 Remember to always get insurance before you travel to the Nusa Islands or anywhere else.
+I recommend SafetyWing, an affordable subscription travel insurance that you can purchase even after departure.

 Málaga to Ronda by train

 Ronda is easily accessible and located just 102 km from Málaga, making it a popular day trip from the Southern city.
 This is also where you’ll find the nearest airport, Málaga-Costa del Sol Airport.
 While the journey from Málaga is a comfortable 90-minute drive, public transport is also available with frequent buses and a daily Renfe train service.